facioquo/stock-indicators-python/docs/pages/contributing.md

 ## Versioning

-We use the `GitVersion` tool for [semantic versioning](https://semver.org).
-It is mostly auto generated in the [Azure DevOps build](https://dev.azure.com/skender/Stock.Indicators/_build?definitionId=26).
+We use the `setuptools_scm` tool for [semantic versioning](https://semver.org).
+It detects the version number from `git tag` in the [GitHub Actions build](https://github.com/DaveSkender/Stock.Indicators.Python/deployments/pypi).

 Type | Format | Description
 ------------ | ------ | -----------